dchodge/david.io/content/post/sm1_what_is_inf/index.md

 On the surface, this seems clear: a pathogen enters a host, starts multiplying, and the host responds.
 The process typically unfolds in four stages:

 &nbsp;&nbsp;&nbsp;&nbsp;1.
-Exposure – a pathogen enters via the nose, gut, skin, or another route.
+Exposure: a pathogen enters via the nose, gut, skin, or another route.

 &nbsp;&nbsp;&nbsp;&nbsp;2.
-Entry and replication – many are destroyed immediately, but some succeed in infecting cells.
+Entry and replication: many are destroyed immediately, but some succeed in infecting cells.

 &nbsp;&nbsp;&nbsp;&nbsp;3.
-Evasion and spread – if replication outpaces early immune defences, the pathogen expands.
+Evasion and spread: if replication outpaces early immune defences, the pathogen expands.

 &nbsp;&nbsp;&nbsp;&nbsp;4.
-Host response – symptoms arise both from the pathogen itself and from the immune system's attempts to control it.
+Host response: symptoms arise both from the pathogen itself and from the immune system's attempts to control it.

 But even this leaves questions.
 Do we call “infection” the moment the first viral particle sneaks in?
 How about when replication has taken off?
 Or only once the host shows symptoms?
 The traditional definition is helpful, but it leaves blurry edges.
 Philosophers call this the [Sorites Paradox](https://www.youtube.com/watch?v=y-jexokX3Gk&t=73s).
 Think about what point a person becomes bald (something I think about a lot in my 30s…).
 Balding is a continuous process, but baldness as a binary concept is open to interpretation.
-Infection is a similar continuum — but based on levels of particles, replication, symptoms, shedding, and antibodies instead of precious hair.
+Infection is a similar continuum, but based on levels of particles, replication, symptoms, shedding, and antibodies instead of precious hair.

 ## INFECTION AS A FUZZY CONCEPT IN EPIDEMIOLOGY